 We shall continue to accept applications until the position has been filled.

 For further information about this opportunity, please contact:

 Senior Research Scholar Energy

 For general information about our Institute and its research activities, please visit the IIASA Web site.

-In 2018, Vienna ranked as the city with the world’s best quality of living, according to the Mercer Quality of Living Survey and the Economist.
+In 2019, Vienna ranked as the city with the world’s best quality of living for the 10th year in a row, according to the Mercer Quality of Living Survey and the Economist.
 Vienna is a beautiful, historical yet modern city, located in the heart of Europe, close to the Alps and to major cities like Munich, Zurich, Prague, and Budapest.
 Being famous for its concert venues, opera houses, theaters, museums, and coffee shops, Vienna also provides opportunities for great outdoor activities, such as sailing on Lake Neusiedl, ice skating, biking and hiking in the Viennese woods and the nearby Alps.
 Moreover, the city has a wide range of excellent restaurants, bars, wineries, cinemas, clubs, libraries, galleries, and art collections.
 The Vienna area is also an exceptional and highly international research environment.

 Internal reference # 190028

 International Institute for Applied Systems Analysis (IIASA)